moritz-h/satisfactory-3d-map/docs/SATISFACTORY_SAVE.md

 ### Chunks

-The whole save data is stored in a big binary structure (see below).
+The whole save data is stored in a binary structure (see below).
-This binary structure is divided into chunks which then are individually compressed with zlib.
+This binary structure is divided into chunks, which are then individually compressed with zlib.
 The division into chunks is done purely on size and has nothing to do with the serialized content within this binary structure.
-In the save data each chunk is prefixed by a header followed by the compressed binary data.
+In the save data, each chunk is prefixed by a header, followed by the compressed binary data.

 The chunk header has the following structure:
 ```